 I’ve been ruminating over something for the past three days, and I wanted to blog about it.
 It has to do with integrity; namely doing what you say you’re going to do, when you say you’re going to do it.
 Some easy examples of the importance of this principle can be seen in CAT adjusting.

 I remember well my first CAT assignment, and my first storm manager’s ominous warning about the importance of communication.
-He cautioned that many CAT adjusters fail not from lack of “technical” skill (such as construction knowledge) but for lack of an ability to communicate effectively.
+He cautioned that many CAT adjusters fail not from lack of ‘technical’ skills (such as construction knowledge) but for lack of ability to communicate effectively.
 I learned quickly that he was right on the mark; management of expectations and the development of trust is essential to claims success in more ways than one.

-For example, after deployment, pressure quickly became intense.
+For example, when you’re on deployment, pressure quickly becomes intense.
 Every claimant wants you inspecting their loss yesterday, and they can be pretty forceful about it.
 Likewise, the claims company wants your claims closed and invoiced now, and the threat of losing claims due to failure to perform is real.
-The temptation to over-promise is huge — “I’ll be there tomorrow” — and you may even really hope you can.
+Between the two, the temptation to over-promise is huge.
+‘I’ll be there tomorrow’ you say while crossing your fingers because you know how unlikely that is.
 The problem with over-promising is that you’re bound to under-deliver.
 In other words, you say one thing and do another.
 When you fail to arrive when you say you’ll arrive, you’ve broken an important trust, and you’ve seriously damaged the claims process.

-I’ve often marveled at the fact that it takes courage to say things like they are; I mean, if you tell a claimant you’re not going to be out to inspect as soon as they’d wish, they’re not likely to actually kill you, or even touch you.
-But it’s hard nonetheless; we want everyone to be happy with us.
+I’ve often marveled at the fact that it takes courage to tell it like it is.
+I mean, if you tell a claimant you’re not going to be out to inspect as soon as they’d wish, they’re not likely to actually kill you, or even touch you.
+But it can be hard nonetheless.
+We want everyone to be happy with us.
 It takes courage to say things that people don’t want to hear.
-It takes strength of character to not be a people-pleaser.
+It takes strength of character not to be a people-pleaser.

 But the irony is that, when we do say things like they are, people are ultimately happier.